 Editorial Director - CA Summers firstname.lastname@example.org

-Editorial Director Celina Summers has been involved in e-publishing as an author, editor, review coordinator, senior editor, and managing editor for over a decade.
+Editorial Director CA Summers has been involved in e-publishing as an author, editor, review coordinator, senior editor, and managing editor for over a decade.
 She studied theater and political science at college in Tennessee, including master class studies in playwriting with the late Dr. Howard Stein, Professor Emeritus at Columbia University.
 First published in high school and now the award-winning author of three plays as well as sixteen novellas and novels, she left her career in professional theater to return to her first loves, writing and publishing, in 2000.
 But editing came first.
-As a freelance editor, Celina worked at four different houses before her promotion to senior editor at one.
-She then was quickly promoted to senior editor, and then approached the publisher with an idea for a traditional Regency romance imprint, and founded Aurora Regency--which now makes its home at Musa.
+As a freelance editor, CA worked at four different houses before her promotion to senior editor at one.
+She approached the publisher with an idea for a traditional Regency romance imprint, and founded Aurora Regency--which now makes its home at Musa.
 As the driving force behind the Aurora Regency imprint, she produced over forty historical novels in the imprint's first year.
 She then served as the Managing Editor of the e-publisher, before leaving to launch Musa Publishing.
 To date, CA has edited well over 400 manuscripts, working with nearly two hundred different authors.

 At Musa, she edits a small stable of authors that were with her at previous publishing houses and created the new Musa shared world project The Darkside Chronicles in collaboration with Richard C. White, a multi-published Musa author with a strong background in media tie-in work.
 Because of her love of speculative fiction short stories, she also founded Penumbra eMagazine.
 The inaugural issue of Penumbra was released on the same day that Musa opened its doors.
 CA serves as the Editor-In-Chief of Penumbra, and when she's "off work" can usually be found with her tablet in hand, reading submissions.
 Celina doesn't have any hobbies or fun pastimes--save for the two-hour period every day that she spends writing on her own projects, fostering abandoned litters of kittens, and grandbabies.
 The latter gave her the nickname "Nana" at an absurdly young age.